UNStats/covid-19-response/content/useful-links/international-organisations-resources.md

 - [AI-powered COVID-19 watch](https://www.oecd.ai/covid)
-  - AI-powered tool to follow latest COVID-19 developments by country in real time
+  - AI-powered tool to follow latest COVID-19 developments by country in real time.
 - [COVID-19 portal](http://oecd.org/coronavirus/)
-  - Resources and solutions for monitoring and mitigating the impacts and consequences of the coronavirus pandemic
+  - Resources and solutions for monitoring and mitigating the impacts and consequences of the coronavirus pandemic.

 ### The Partnership in Statistics for Development in the 21st Century (PARIS21)